badlydrawnrob/anki/README.md

 > I've spent a lot of time fine-tuning the flashcards so they're pleasant to use.

-The flashcards depend on _very_ little from the Anki app (no add-ons requiredplugins), and they'll work on ANY platform: [AnkiMobile](http://ankisrs.net/docs/AnkiMobile.html), [MacOS](https://apps.ankiweb.net) (Silicon: ARM64, Intel: x86_64), [Android](https://github.com/ankidroid/Anki-Android), and [Windows/Linux](https://apps.ankiweb.net/).
+The flashcards depend on _very_ little from the Anki app (no add-ons required), and they'll work on ANY platform: [AnkiMobile](http://ankisrs.net/docs/AnkiMobile.html), [MacOS](https://apps.ankiweb.net) (Silicon: _ARM64_, Intel: _x86_64_), [Android](https://github.com/ankidroid/Anki-Android), and [Windows/Linux](https://apps.ankiweb.net/).
 You can use them how you want:

 - Use the flashcards as they are; create your own colors/typography
 - Use the excellent `markdown->html` workflow ... online or locally

-Add-ons tend to go out-of-date (dependency hell), so I've made sure it [depends](https://github.com/badlydrawnrob/anki/network/dependencies) on little, using stable, well-supported, "boring" technology.
+Add-ons tend to go out-of-date (dependency hell), so I've made sure it [depends](https://github.com/badlydrawnrob/anki/network/dependencies) on little, using stable, well-supported "boring" technology.
 It's pretty simple to setup too!

 ### Dependency hell